aws-amplify/docs/cli/concept.md

 - amplify-provider-awscloudformation

 ## Third party plugin setup
-It's easy to add a third party plugin to the Amplify cli.
+It's easy to add a third party plugin to the Amplify CLI.
 1. The plugin author names the plugin package according to the naming convention outlined above, and publishes it to the npm registry.
 2. The plugin user executes `npm install -g <plugin>` and installs the plugin to the global node_modules directory.

-The plugin is then picked up by the cli core and used the same as the official plugins.
+The plugin is then picked up by the CLI core and used the same as the official plugins.
+Click [here](https://github.com/aws-amplify/docs/blob/master/cli/new-plugin.md) for more details on how to auth new plugins.

 ***
 # Commands
-### Official cli commands
+### Official CLI commands
 - `amplify categoires`
 - `amplify configure`
 - `amplify console`